fatimakhan9271/Mizan/README.md

 ### Pre-submission checklist

-- [ ] `ANTHROPIC_API_KEY` added in Vercel, not committed anywhere in the repo
+- [ ] `GROQ_API_KEY` added in Vercel, not committed anywhere in the repo
 - [ ] Live URL added to section (b) above and tested in an incognito window
 - [ ] Repo set to **Public** and opened in an incognito window to confirm it doesn't ask for login
-- [ ] At least 3 screenshots added to section (f)
+- [ ] Screenshots added under all three headings in section (f)
-- [ ] Ran through the full flow once on the live URL: landing page → assessment → report → docx download
+- [ ] Ran through the full flow once on the live URL: main screen → questions → result → docx download